Last-minute federal legislation brings pension relief, and much-needed ‘runway,’ for community newspapers

 “It’s causing huge problems,” adds Craig Huber, a media equities analyst at Greenwich, Connecticut-based Huber Research.
 “Given the pressure on their revenues and profits, it’s getting harder and harder when they are legally required to put money into their pensions to close the funding gap.”

-Although Fisco said that while The Seattle Times has been able to meet its minimum contribution requirements — and that current and future pension payouts won’t be impacted —the newspaper’s contribution was projected to increase nearly fivefold by 2021, to almost $14 million a year.
+Although Fisco said that The Seattle Times has been able to meet its minimum contribution requirements — and that current and future pension payouts won’t be impacted —the newspaper’s contribution was projected to increase nearly fivefold by 2021, to almost $14 million a year.

 Several years ago, Blethen and other newspaper publishers began pushing for a legislative fix that would allow newspapers to lower their annual pension contributions in part by stretching out those payments over a longer time period — much like changing the term of a home mortgage from 15 to 30 years reduces the amount of each monthly payment.